renpy/renpy/sphinx/source/cds.rst

     .. method:: simple_expression()

         Matches a simple Python expression, returns it as a string.
+        This is often used when you expect a variable name.
+        It is not recommended to change the result.
+The correct action is to evaluate the result in the future.

     .. method:: delimited_python(delim)

-        Matches a Python expression that ends in a delimiter, often ':' or '='.
+        Matches a Python expression that ends in a `delim`, for example ':'.
+        This is often used when you expect a condition until the delimiter.
+        It is not recommended to change the result.
+The correct action is to evaluate the result in the future.
+This raises an error if end of line is reached before the delimiter.

     .. method:: arguments()